Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Pita has repeatedly argued that he did not violate any rules by owning shares in the media company iTV because the company has not engaged in mass media activities for many years.
 But with the latest ruling, it can be seen that the arguments of the leader of the Progressive Party were not able to convince the judges.
 Mr. Pita will have 15 days to appeal.

-Pita's Forward Party won a landslide victory in Thailand's general election this year, making the 42-year-old politician the sole candidate to replace Prayut Chan-o-cha, who announced his retirement from politics on July 11.
+Mr. Pita's Forward Party won a resounding victory in Thailand's general election this year, making the 42-year-old politician the sole candidate for the position of Thai Prime Minister to replace Mr. Prayut Chan-o-cha, who announced his retirement from politics on July 11.

 According to the rules, Mr. Pita will need to go through a vote in the National Assembly and win 376 out of 750 votes in both the Senate and the House of Representatives to become Prime Minister of Thailand.
-But in the vote held on July 14, he did not get the required number of votes.
+But in the vote held on July 14, he did not get enough votes.
 Only 324 lawmakers supported him, including only 13 out of 249 senators.

-With this result, the Thai Parliament is expected to re-run the election on July 19 and 20.
-It is not yet clear whether the ruling from the Constitutional Court will disrupt the Thai Parliament's voting schedule, while the country's lawmakers are still debating Pita's nomination at the most recent meeting on July 13.
+With this result, the Thai National Assembly is expected to re-run the election on July 19 and 20.
+It is not yet clear whether the Constitutional Court's ruling will disrupt the Thai National Assembly's voting schedule, while lawmakers are still debating Pita's nomination at their most recent meeting on July 13.

 According to regulations, a candidate for Thai Prime Minister does not necessarily have to be a member of parliament, but according to observers, Mr. Pita Limjaroenrat's suspension as a legislator will still have certain effects on the results of the votes if the election takes place at this time.